 You want to email your list with a frequency to fit the personality you're trying to convey.
-The key is understanding that the email frequency decision is a very personal one.
+The key is understanding that the email frequency decision is very personal.

 My personal preference is to mix it up.
-Start with daily emails for a week then shorter sequences 2 to 4 days in length, with breaks in between of 1 or 2 days.
+Start with daily emails for a week, then shorter sequences 4 to 7 days in length, with breaks in between of a day or two.